javianng/twenify/docs/project-structure.md

 ## `public`

 The `public` folder contains static files that are served to the client.
-This includes the Twenity logo in `favicon.ico` and various images used in banners and promotions.
+This includes the twenify logo in `favicon.ico` and various images used in banners and promotions.

 ## `src`